scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

 		)

 The subspace weights are reported in Table :ref:`weights`.
-Note that the leading direction :code:`1` is dominated by the displacement ratio :code:`d` and COM location :code:`f_com`; essentially, this describes the "loading" of the vessel.
+Note that the leading direction :code:`1` is dominated by the displacement ratio :code:`d` and COM location :code:`f_com`.
+Essentially, this describes the "loading" of the vessel.
 The second direction corresponds to "widening and shortening" of the hull cross-section (in addition to lowering :code:`d` and :code:`f_com`).

 .. table:: Subspace weights in :code:`df_weights`. :label:`weights`